AIM Hypertension Bundle Implementation in Delivery Hospitals

 These simulation trainings will provide educational opportunities to emergency medicine physicians, physician assistants, nurse practitioners, nurses, and first responders to increase their knowledge and preparedness for obstetric emergencies-both in emergency departments and during maternal transports.
 Training content includes but is not limited to identification, treatment, and management of:

 - Cardiac conditions with pregnant and postpartum patients

 The Obstetric Emergency Trainings for Emergency Medicine Providers will go through September 2024.
-To register for any available trainings, visit our Webinars and Trainings Page.
-For questions, please contact Allison.Stevens@odh.ohio.gov.
+To inquire about trainings, please contact Allison.Stevens@odh.ohio.gov.

 Telehealth Delivery Training for Women's Health Providers

 Access to vital care services can be difficult for many women due to a lack of transportation, childcare for other children in the household, finances and other resources.
 Women must feel that the treatment environment is a safe and comfortable space for them.
 Prior to Covid-19, 92% of obstetric providers in Ohio never utilized telehealth modalities.
 Since Covid-19, 77% of obstetric providers in Ohio utilize telehealth regularly.
 The Telehealth Delivery Trainings for Women’s Health Providers seek to train women’s health providers to provide sensitive and culturally competent care in a telehealth encounter through free, educational opportunities and simulated encounters to practice patient interactions and shared decision-making in vulnerable populations of pregnant and postpartum women.